 Other, stronger actions may be taken if your driving record justifies them.
 Remember, if your driving privilege has been suspended or revoked, you may not drive in California.

-Habitual Truant—Persons 13 - 18 Years of Age
+Habitual Truant—Persons 13 to 18 Years Old

 The court will suspend, restrict, delay, or revoke your driving privilege for 1 year if you are convicted of being a habitual truant from school.